shankarmsy/shankarmsy.github.io/stories/intro.md

 .. type: text
 -->

 Thanks for visiting.
-I am **Shankar Muthuswamy**, an aspiring Data Scientist, avid technology enthusiast and a father.
-The aim of this blog is to serve as a journal for my ideas, experiments and projects as I pursue a career in data science.
+I am **Shankar Muthuswamy**, an analytics professional and avid data science enthusiast.
+I am also a huge fan of open source and tech.
+The aim of this blog is simply to serve as a journal for my ideas, experiments and projects as I continue to explore new things technically, with the hope that someone somewhere finds it useful.

-I've not chosen these topics for any specific reason other than to learn something new and I am not sure of their scientific value but sharing with the hope that someone somewhere finds it useful.
-The topics won't be restricted to data science though, I intend to blog about anything technical that excites me in this journey.

-Comments are most welcome.
+Happy Reading!

 **Share More, Learn More!**
 Shankar